symfony/symfony-docs/components/console/helpers/debug_formatter.rst

 .. tip::

-    This information is often too verbose to show by default.
+    This information is often too verbose to be shown by default.
 You can use :ref:`verbosity levels <verbosity-levels>` to only show it when in debugging mode (``-vvv``).